hotenabc/NFQ-test-solution/README.md

 Since we shouldn't modify this class according to the kata's instructions, we'll leave it as is.
 Although adding setters could be beneficial for better encapsulation, it's not necessary for this task.

-### The GildedRose Class
+### The Product Class

-To apply the Strategy Pattern, we'll refactor the `GildedRose` class to use strategies for updating items.
+To apply the Strategy Pattern, we'll refactor the `Product` class to use strategies for updating items.

 ### Strategy Interface